My Telework Buddy is an iRobot Roomba j7

 At the time of this writing the manufacturer suggested retail price for the iRoomba Roomba j7+ Self Emptying Robot Vacuum (7550) is $850.
 But historically, iRobot has offered manufacturer discounts and retail stores have offered sales of their Roomba for a lower price.

 When purchasing the Roomba j7+, I recommend you look for sales online and retails stores near you before you buy.
-For instance as of this writing iRobot is offering the j7+ for $250 less than their MSRP.
-The j7+ can be found at Amazon for a very reasonable price*.
-You may also be able purchase the Roomba j7 without the Clean Base* for an even lower price but I wouldn't recommend purchasing a robot vacuum cleaner that didn't feature self-emptying as an option.
+For instance as of this writing iRobot is offering the j7+ for less than their MSRP.
+You may also be able purchase the Roomba j7 without the Clean Base for an even lower price but I wouldn't recommend purchasing a robot vacuum cleaner that didn't feature self-emptying as an option.

 Final Thoughts